AmpereComputing/edk2-ampere-tools/README.md

 ## Integrating Board Setting and Ampere's Arm Trusted Firmware (ATF)

-First, you need to download the compatible Ampere ATF image from Ampere Connect portal at https://amperecomputing.com/customers/.
+You need to download the compatible Ampere ATF image from Ampere Connect portal at https://amperecomputing.com/customers/.
 Refer to the edk2-platforms release note for compatible ATF image version.

-You also need to obtain the associated board setting file from Ampere.
-At this time, we provide a sample board setting for Mt.
-Jade in this repo under board_setting.

-Build Board Settings
+### Build Board Setting

-Skip this step if you do not make any change to the board setting file (e.g. jade_board_setting.txt) and use the provided jade_board_setting.bin directly in a below step.

 Download nvparam.py from this repository to your build machine.

+A sample working board setting file is located under Platform/Ampere/{Platform Name}Pkg/.

 ```
 $ cd edk2-platforms